guelfoweb/knock/README.md

 Other
 =====

-This tool is currently maintained by Gianni 'guelfoweb' Amato, who can be contacted at guelfoweb@gmail.com.
+This tool is currently maintained by Gianni 'guelfoweb' Amato, who can be contacted at guelfoweb@gmail.com or twitter <a href="http://twitter.com/guelfoweb">@guelfoweb</a>.
 Suggestions and criticism are welcome.

 Sponsored by **<a href="http://www.securityside.it/">Security Side</a>**.